Hans Hermann Junge: Career

 Junge was born in Preetz in Schleswig-Holstein Province in February 1914.
 He joined the Schutzstaffel (SS) and in 1934 volunteered for the 1st SS Division Leibstandarte SS Adolf Hitler.
 On 1 July 1936, he became a member of the Führerbegleitkommando, which provided security protection for Hitler.
 In 1940, Junge became a valet and orderly to Hitler and met Traudl Humps, who was Hitler's last private secretary.
 Junge was considered Hitler's second valet after Heinz Linge.
 Junge worked as a valet in the Reich Chancellery in Berlin and at Hitler's residence near Berchtesgaden.
 According to Traudl, although they were called valets, the two men were really managers of Hitler's household.
-They accompanied him wherever he went and were in charge of Hitler's daily routine; including waking him, providing newspapers and messages, determining the daily menu/meals and wardrobe.
+They accompanied him wherever he went and were in charge of Hitler's daily routine, including waking him, providing newspapers and messages, and determining the daily menu/meals and wardrobe.
 Linge and Junge would trade shifts every two days.

 With the encouragement of Hitler, Junge and Humps married on 19 June 1943.
 On 14 July 1943, he joined the Waffen-SS.
 About Junge's going to the front, his wife Traudl wrote in her memoirs:

-The following year, he died in combat as an SS-Obersturmführer (first lieutenant) in a low flying aircraft attack in Dreux, France.
+The following year, he died in combat as an SS-Obersturmführer (first lieutenant) in a low-flying aircraft attack in Dreux, France.
 According to Lehmann and Carroll, "Hitler had liked Hans Junge and was so upset by his death that he broke the news to Traudl Junge personally."
 Traudl stated that Hitler asked her to stay on as his secretary.
 He promised to "look after" Traudl now that she was a widow.